Wrzlprmft/Workflow/README.md

 # Workflow

-Schematic of Journal Workflow for Academia SE
+Schematic of journal workflow for [What does the typical workflow of a journal look like?](http://academia.stackexchange.com/q/55665/7734) on Academia SE.